Routing

 $router->addRoute('<name>[!.html]', /* ... */);

-Optional parameters (ie. parameters having default value) without square brackets do behave as if wrapped like this:
+Optional parameters (i.e., parameters with a default value) without square brackets essentially behave as if they were enclosed in the following way:

 $router->addRoute('<presenter=Home>/<action=default>/<id=>', /* ... */);